Seogwipo: Climate

+Demographics

+As of 2024, Seogwipo has a population of 180,909, of which 51.0% are male and 49.0% are female, compared to the national average of 50.1% and 49.9% respectively.
+People under 15 years old make up 11.6% of the population, and people over 65 years old make up 22.1%, compared to the national average of 10.5% and 19.5% respectively.
+Foreigners make up 5.6% of the total population, compared to 3.9% nationwide.

+Religion

+As of 2015, 25.5% of the population follow Buddhism, 17.4% follow Christianity (of which 11.6% Protestantism and 5.8% Catholicism), 0.7% follow other religions and 56.4% are irreligious.

 Organizations

 Branksome Hall Asia is a school located in Seogwipo.

 Tourism

 Seogwipo's atmosphere is similar to other Korean seaside towns - old love motels and old businesses.
 However, it also has lush gardens and citrus farms that are bordered with black rock fences.
 The whole town is small enough for people to walk across easily.
 The Olle Market in downtown Seogwipo is a traditional daily market.
 There is also much to see and eat along Lee Joong-seop Street, Myeongdong Road, Arang Joeul Street, and Chilsimni Food Street.